Battle of the Salado: Aftermath

 The battle at Salado Creek proved to be a decisive victory for the Texians; at least sixty Mexicans were reported as casualties while only one Texian was killed and nine others wounded.
 Caldwell pursued Woll's force after learning of the retreat and eventually caught up with them at the Hondo River where another battle was fought.
 In it, Captain Hays captured the enemy artillery but was repulsed soon after by an overwhelming Mexican force who then continued the retreat towards the Rio Grande.

-During the time of the battle at Salado, another engagement occurred, this time in the form of a skirmish turned into a massacre.
+During the time of the battle at Salado, another engagement occurred, this time in the form of a skirmish known as the Dawson massacre.
 Captain Nicholas Dawson was leading a force of fifty-three men on September 17 to reinforce Caldwell when he was attacked outside of San Antonio by several hundred Mexican cavalrymen and Cherokee Indians, after a skirmish the Texians began to surrender and when they had been relieved of their weapons, the Mexicans opened fire again.
 Thirty-six of the fifty-three Texians were killed, two escaped the massacre and fifteen others were taken prisoner, of these seventeen men, only nine would survive.
 Caldwell's men found bodies of the Dawson party the next day on September 18, and buried them.

 Their remains were later removed in 1848 to the Monument Hill Tomb with victims of the black bean incident.
 Also, about 100 more Texians arrived that day to reinforce Caldwell's command which eventually reached a strength of 500 men before the campaign was over.